Blog Winter Tires In Summer : Should I Use Them?

 • Driving on winter tires in the summer can increase the braking distance by at least 10% on dry pavement and 26% on wet pavement.

-• Driving 90km/h on dry pavement with winter tires increases the braking distance up to 19%.
+• Driving 90km/h on dry pavement with winter tires increases the braking distance by up to 19%.

 • Driving 70km/h on wet pavement increases the braking distance by 42%.

-The rubber compound in winters is softer; the tread changes shape more and will create more rolling resistance, and uses more gas if used in summer.
-The rubber is more flexible, which will affect how your vehicle will handle the road; sharp, sudden turns often result in a loss of control.
+The rubber compound in winter is softer; the tread changes shape more and will create more rolling resistance, and it uses more gas if used in summer.
+The rubber is more flexible, affecting how your vehicle will handle the road; sharp, sudden turns often result in losing control.

 They are created to stay soft and grip at temperatures below 7°C. All-season and summer tires have a harder rubber and grip best at temperatures above 7°C.